 - A diagnosis of a Learning Disability/ADD or Psychological Disability must still meet the threshold showing a substantial limitation of a major life activity.

-All Disabilities: The requesting student shall authorize Davenport University to release pertinent records to the Director of Student Access who shall interpret these documents for Davenport University if accommodations are requested.
+All Disabilities: The requesting student shall authorize Davenport University to release pertinent records to the Director of Student Access who shall carefully and diligently interpret these documents for Davenport University if accommodations are requested.